 With all the rainfall we have had lately I am sure many of Britain’s wonderful waterfalls are in full spate so against this background, I thought it may be an opportune time to share with you some of our wonderful waterfalls that I have managed to visit and photograph.

 Britain’s Wonderful Waterfalls

-Now to the hanging valleys of North Devon.
-Speke's Mill Mouth waterfall, where Milford Water enters the sea, is magnificent.
+Now to the hanging valleys of North Devon Area of Outstanding Natural Beauty.
+Speke’s Mill Mouth waterfall, where Milford Water enters the sea, is magnificent.
 The first and highest at 54 feet of the five waterfalls in the locality it is the highest in Hartland.
-The origin of the name Speke’s is unknown but has been suggested to be connected with the African explorer of that name John Hanning Speke (1827-64) who lived at Buckland Brewer.
+The origin of the name Speke’s is unknown but has been suggested to be connected with the African explorer of the name John Hanning Speke (1827-64) who lived at Buckland Brewer.

 2012 was the second wettest on record in the United Kingdom, only being beaten by 2000 and England suffered the wettest year on record.
 It was also the third wettest year for Wales, the 17th wettest for Scotland and the 40th wettest for Northern Ireland.
 With the prediction of future years continuing to be plagued with wet weather there are sure to be plenty of opportunities to visit and photograph many more of Britain’s wonderful waterfalls.

 Why not see how many more of Britain’s wonderful waterfalls you can find by viewing other locations in the Gallery and Print Shop